LoffiBubby/5301Conclusion/Week2.md

 * 4 -> C
 * 5 -> A

+#### Sample Answer

+* **1 -> E:**
+  Confidentially is that data is available to authorized only.
+* **2 -> D:**
+  Data can be trusted, that we know that the data is accurate and complete, that it's trustworthy.
+* **3 -> B:**
+  Integrity is that the system will works as intended, system would perform the way we expect.
+* **4 -> C:**
+  Availability, system will be operating and accessible when needed.
+* **5 -> A:**
+  Assurance is  the level of confidence that controls the work, the place we're going to be doing various testing and audit; it‘s how we know that what we've put in place is actually working to protect our organizations and our environments.

+**NOTE**:

+* About Availability just says that the system is operating and accessible to authorize users. it *doesn't* mention how it working.
+* System Integrity is a commentary on how the system will work, that it would work as intended.

 ### Q2

 Which of the following terms is used to denote a potential cause of an unwanted incident, which may result in harm to a system or organization?